-S. No. Gamete Zygote

-(i) Gamete is the germ Zygote is the product

-cell that takes part of fertilisation, formed

-in fertilisation during by fusion of male and

-sexual reproduction. female gametes.

-(ii) Gamete is haploid.
-Zygote is diploid.

-There are two types

-of gametes - sperm

-in male and ovum in

-female.

-(iii) Gamete carries Zygote contains

-characteristic of one characteristics of both

-parent only. the parents.
+S. No. Gamete Zygote (i) Gamete is the germ cell that takes part in fertilisation during sexual reproduction.
+Zygote is the product of fertilisation, formed by fusion of male and female gametes. (ii) Gamete is haploid.
+There are two types of gametes - sperm in male and ovum in female.
+Zygote is diploid. (iii) Gamete carries characteristic of one parent only.
+Zygote contains characteristics of both the parents.

 Gamete is a reproductive cell.
-It is of two types - sperm and ovum, each having one set of chromosomes obtained from respective parent.
-During sexual reproduction, haploid sperm and ovum fuse together to form diploid zygote.
-The latter grows by mitosis to develop into embryo and subsequently forms the new individual.
+It is of two types - sperm and ovum, each having one set of chromosomes obtained